matthewmcvickar/wordfilter/README.md

 Words are case insensitive.

-Also note that due to the complexities of the English language, I am considering anything containing the substring of a bad word to be blacklisted.
+Also note that due to the complexities of the English language, I am considering anything containing the substring of a bad word to be blocklisted.
 For example, even though "homogenous" is not a bad word, it contains the substring "homo" and it gets filtered.
 The reason for this is that new slang pops up all the time using compound words and I can't possibly keep up with it.
 I'm willing to lose a few words like "homogenous" and "Pakistan" in order to avoid false negatives.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).